USEPA/AMET/docs/AMET_Users_Guide_v1.md

 ===================

-In our discussions, we refer to the top of the AMET directory structure as “$AMETBASE”.
+In our discussions, we refer to the top of the AMET directory structure as “AMETBASE”.
 This environment variable is actually set in many of the scripts discussed below.
-For example, if you had untarred AMET’s tarball in your home directory, then AMETBASE would be ~/AMET.
+For example, if you had untarred AMET’s tarball in your home directory, then $AMETBASE would be ~/AMET.

 Under $AMETBASE are the directories shown in Table 2-1.